JakeRoyRandall/meeting-minutes-perl/README.md

 `--dedupe-actions` is opt-in.
 It collapses exact action text repeated by the same displayed speaker while preserving the first line, an array of every occurrence line in `action_lines`, and a `count`; unlabelled actions remain separate.
 Filtering and redaction happen before this comparison.
 Text and Markdown reports identify repeated line numbers, while the default output remains unchanged.

 `--contains TEXT` is an optional case-insensitive literal filter for visible action content.
 The value is decoded as UTF-8, trimmed, and limited to 200 characters; it is never treated as a regular expression.
 It runs after redaction and speaker filtering but before deduplication, so JSON records preserve source line numbers and report the visible search text.
 With `--redact`, JSON reports `"[search filter redacted]"` instead of echoing the filter value.

+`--csv` exports actions with fixed `line,speaker,text,count,lines` columns using RFC 4180 quoting and CRLF records.
+It uses the active speaker/contains/redaction/dedupe filters; without deduplication, `count` and `lines` are both the first line only. `--actions-only` is accepted but redundant.
+CSV cannot be combined with `--json` or `--markdown`.